smaclell/smaclell.github.io/_drafts/exterminators-2-what-do-i-want-to-be-when-i-grow-up.md

 ---
 layout: post
-title:  "Exterminators Week 2 - What Do I Want To Be When I Grow Up"
+title:  "Exterminators Week 2 - Focus on Quality"
 date:   2015-02-28 23:11:07
 tags: goals improvement legacy exterminator
 ---

+TODO: You totally lost Angela right here.
+She had to fish to get through it.

-A highlight of my second week as an [Extermintor][tribute] was writing down my goals for the year.
-This year felt different.
-As I worked on it, I tried to understand why I felt these goals were important and what fundamental aspects of me they could improve.
+A highlight of my second week as an [Exterminator][tribute] was thinking about my career goals for this year.
+This is an annual activity and this time around I tried to approach it differently.

+This year I tried to focus on why I felt these goals were important and what fundamental aspects of me they could improve.
 The finished product felt great and to keep me honest I have decided to share them with you here.

-Unlike previous goals where I wanted to learn a new technology or tackle a new project I decided to pick habits I wanted to improve.
+Unlike previous goals to learn a new technology or tackle a new project I decided to pick habits I wanted to improve.
 While my usual goals are fun and challenging they don't go deep.
 Lasting habits are hard to form and easy to lose.
 By intentionally trying to live our these new habits every day I